 - The most prominent, though few in number, are the Riedesel zu Eisenbach, an ancient lineage of minor nobility.
 They received the title of “Barons” (Freiherren) in 1680.
 General F. A. Riedesel was a member of this lineage.
 No Riedesel in North America has any blood relation to this family.

 - A small number of commoner Riedesels also lived in western Pomerania (Vorpommern) in what is now northeastern Germany.
-Their origins are less clear but the name was establised there by the 1500s as well.
-The alternative spelling of “Rietesel” was sometimes used.
-A few of this group emigrated to the Chicago area but there are very few bearers of the Rietesel variation in either Germany or North America.
+Their origins are less clear but the name was established there by the 1500s as well.
+A few of this group emigrated to the Chicago area and they sometimes used the spelling of ‘Rietesel.’

 Research into the nobility is a specialized field and this site makes no effort to document the history of the Riedesel zu Eisenbach or other lines of Riedesel knights who disappeared by the 1600s.
-Instead, our goal is to preserve and share Riedesel history with the following priorities:
+Instead, our goal is to preserve and share the history of the Riedesel/Rietesel emigrants to America and their families.

 Dr. Paul Riedesel maintains this site, and is a leading authority on the American Riedesels and the emigration from Wunderthausen to America.
 The information in this site is drawn from a wide range of German and American sources.
 No guarantee of perfection is made, but the information is as correct as possible.

 Questions, corrections, comments and contributions are always welcome.
-Contact:
+Contact him at:

 1501 Franklin Avenue SE